Mike Mulligan and His Steam Shovel

 Mike Mulligan and His Steam Shovel is a children's book by Virginia Lee Burton.
 First published in 1939, it features Mike Mulligan and his steam shovel Mary Anne.
 It is considered a classic favorite of children's literature: based on a 2007 online poll, the National Education Association listed the book as one of its "Teachers' Top 100 Books for Children."

-An animated short film of the same name, directed by Michael Sporn, narrated by stand-up comedian Robert Klein, was adapted from the book and first aired by HBO in 1990; it has been regularly shown as an "HBO Storybook Musical" and has been released on DVD.
+An animated short film of the same name, directed by Michael Sporn and narrated by stand-up comedian Robert Klein, was adapted from the book and first aired by HBO in 1990; it has been regularly shown as an "HBO Storybook Musical" and has been released on DVD.

 Plot

-After many years working together, Mike Mulligan and his classic steam-powered motor shovel Mary Anne face competition from the modern gasoline, electric and diesel-powered shovels.
+After many years working together, Mike Mulligan and his classic steam-powered motor shovel Mary Anne face competition from the modern gasoline, electric, and diesel-powered shovels.
 Searching for work, they find a small town about to build a new town hall.
 Mike offers that if he and Mary Anne can't do the job of digging the cellar in a single day, the town won't have to pay them.
 The town's selectmen – who believe the work would take a hundred men a week – hire Mike and Mary Anne, expecting to get their new cellar at no cost.
 Privately, even Mike has some doubts.

 At sunup the next day Mike and Mary Anne begin work.
 They are successfully able to complete the cellar, but Mike realizes that he neglected to build a ramp to get Mary Anne out.
 A child suggests that she be converted into a boiler for the new building's heating system, and that Mike become its janitor.
 Mike and Mary Anne settle contentedly into their new jobs.

 Background

 According to a 2006 article in The Boston Globe, the author set the book in West Newbury, Massachusetts after she attended a town meeting in 1938 and sketched the town hall and townspeople.
 She was inspired to convert the steam shovel to a furnace by the son of friends, as they all discussed the book over dinner:

 At dinner on Chestnut Hill that evening, the author told the Albertsons and Berkenbushes about her dilemma.
-She had written Mike and Mary Anne into a literal corner -- they were stuck in the hole they dug for the Town Hall basement.
+She had written Mike and Mary Anne into a literal corner – they were stuck in the hole they dug for the Town Hall basement.
 Dick, then about 12 years old, suggested the steam shovel could become the building's heating source.
 It was a simple notion, he said.
 "My father had a garage in town that had a steam heating system, so I was familiar with it."